DannyB5544/Catnip-Cogs/README.md

 There are two steps to installing our cogs:
   1. `[p]cog repo add Catnip-Cogs https://github.com/Catnipz/Catnip-Cogs`
   2. `[p]cog install Catnip-Cogs <COG NAME>`

+# Contact
+If you'd like us to make a cog, report an issue, or suggest an enhancement: go [here](https://github.com/Catnipz/Catnip-Cogs/issues)!
+We also have a **WIP** server that's right.... [here](https://discord.gg/7N2rEpy)